Loading Data ...

 Learn how new bitcoins are created or mined

-Hashrate measures the total computational power used to mine and process transactions on the Bitcoin network.
-It represents how many calculations per second the network can perform.
+Bitcoin Hashrate measures the total computational power used to mine and process transactions on the Bitcoin network.

-The term "hash" refers to the cryptographic puzzle-solving operation miners perform.
-Each "hash" is an attempt to find a valid block by creating a cryptographic digest of a block's header.
+The term “hash” refers to the cryptographic puzzle-solving process performed by miners.
+Each hash is an attempt to generate a valid cryptographic digest for a block header.

-As of May 2025, Bitcoin's network hashrate exceeds 998 Exahashes per second (EH/s) -that's 990 quintillion calculations every second, making it the most powerful computing network ever built.
+As of May 2025, Bitcoin’s network hashrate exceeds 998 Exahashes per second (EH/s), representing nearly one quintillion calculations every second.

 No News Found